 - How the parents will accommodate certain events, such as moving, changes in work hours, or unexpected travel.

 The court must make sure that the plan comprehensively addresses the needs of the children as they age and mature, and not just their present desires or those of their parents.

 When an arrangement is approved, the parents are obligated to conform to it.
 A parenting plan may only be amended if there is a significant change in family circumstances.
 In rare instances, such as when a parent in the military is deployed, Georgia law makes accommodations.
 In addition, when a child turns 14, he or she may request a change in custody by asking to live with one parent or the other, although a court has the discretion to deny that request.

 LEGAL GUIDANCE IN THE ROSWELL AREA FOR FAMILY LAW MATTERS

 Child custody issues can be relatively smooth or very contentious.
 A knowledgeable and experienced attorney can help you navigate your way through a child custody issue by helping you understand your rights under the law, by negotiating or mediating with your spouse or your spouse’s attorney, or representing you in litigating a dispute.
 At the Law Offices of Thomas C. Rowsey, our family law lawyers have considerable experience working with Roswell parents in all types of custody situations, and we have a thorough knowledge of Georgia’s family court system and rules.
 Our clients come from throughout Fulton, Cobb, and DeKalb Counties, including communities such as Atlanta, Marietta, Sandy Springs, and Milton.
-If you need help with a child custody issue, contact Thomas C. Rowsey at 770-993-5317 or use our online form to set up a consultation.
+If you need help with a child custody issue, contact Rowsey & Stelter at 770-993-5317 or use our online form to set up a consultation.